-Morgan Slater hadn't planned on rocking any boats.
+Morgan Slater hadn’t planned on rocking any boats.
 Hers was a simple Quest for the Truth, and emotional complications had no place in her careful itinerary.
-But secrets create complications, and out in the back of beyond life is fraught with emotional landmines for a simple city girl.
-Blake Thornton's unremitting suspicions draw her into a web of deceit and conflict, and challenge everything she believes in.
-As Morgan's life turns inside out, she discovers a truth she never believed was possible.
+But secrets create complications.
+Out in the back of beyond, life is fraught with emotional landmines for a simple city girl.
+Blake Thornton has the look that speaks a relentless pursuit of truth.
+His unremitting suspicions draw her into a web of deceit and conflict and challenge everything she believes in.
+As Morgan’s life turns inside out, she discovers a truth she never believed was possible.

 Morgan held her breath, and her calm expression, waiting for Rose to finish.

 “Now this could, of course, just be who you are.
 A private person who doesn’t share easily, especially with strangers.
 But I also do have to take into account that Blake is genuinely concerned about me.
 The obvious antagonism between the two of you makes this a real issue.
 So I have to ask, why is Blake so hell bent on making sure this doesn’t happen?”